-To wrap up, the dielectric constant evolves towards the strong anisotropy in the low-energy due to the competition among various kinds of interactions.
+To wrap up, the dielectric constant evolves towards the strong anisotropy at low-energy due to the competition among various kinds of interactions.
 Depending on the departure from Anisotropy-I or Anisotropy-II, it can either be driven to $\epsilon_z/\epsilon\gg1$ or $\epsilon_z/\epsilon\ll1$.
-As the strength of Coulomb interaction is inversely proportional to the dielectric constant, this indicates that the Coulomb interaction in the direction-$z$ or direction-$x,y$ would be considerably screened in the low-energy regime.
-Before going further, it is worth emphasizing that the basic behavior of $g/g_0$ that specifies the coupling strength between fermion and auxiliary bosonic field is analogous to that of $\epsilon_z/\epsilon$ and hence not shown for brevity.
+Since the strength of the Coulomb interaction is inversely proportional to the dielectric constant, this indicates that the Coulomb interaction in direction-$z$ or direction-$x,y$ would be considerably screened in the low-energy regime.
+Before going further, it is worth emphasizing that the basic behavior of $g/g_0$, which characterizes the coupling strength between fermion and auxiliary bosonic field, is analogous to that of $\epsilon_z/\epsilon$ and hence not shown for brevity.